 Residents who wish to change their accommodations must make proper arrangements with their Resident Director, prior to any move or change to their assignment.
 Occupancy changes include room or suite changes, roommate changes, inter-hall transfers, and termination of housing contracts.
 All of these changes are regulated by specific procedures.
 Some changes are limited to certain time periods and some changes require an administrative fee to be paid at Housing Services.
 It is important to consult with your Resident Director well in advance of your anticipated occupancy change in order to clarify procedures and receive authorization to initiate the process.

 B.18 Room/Suite Occupancy

 a.
 Unauthorized gatherings of more than twenty (20) individuals, at any time, in individual rooms or Saxon and Hitch suites are prohibited.

 b.
 The Housing Assignment Office will continue to sell available space in assigned rooms and may fill this space at any time.
 Residents are required to keep the vacant space clean and available for a potential roommate at all times.

 B.19 Smoking and Tobacco Products

 Smoking of any kind is not permitted within all University housing communities.
-In accordance with the UCLA Tobacco-Free Policy, the use of all tobacco products, including cigarettes, cigars and smokeless tobacco, as well as electronic cigarettes, is prohibited on campus and at properties owned or leased by UCLA.
+In accordance with the UCLA Tobacco-Free Policy, the use of all tobacco products, including cigarettes, cigars and smokeless tobacco, as well as electronic cigarettes such as vapes, is prohibited on campus and at properties owned or leased by UCLA.
 There are no designated smoking areas.
 We ask that tobacco users be respectful of our neighbors and not congregate or litter on their property.

 B.21 Decorating, Alteration to Premises/Property Damage